DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ###E

 #####Ebook
-A digital publication which can be read by e-readers and other handheld devices as well as desktop computers.
+A digital publication that can be displayed by e-readers and other handheld devices as well as desktop computers.
 There are various ebook formats such as EPUB and AZW.

 #####EPUB (Electronic Publication)
 An ebook format developed by the International Digital Publishing Forum (IDPF).
 EPUB has been designed to accommodate reflowable content.